 While the exact causes of type 1 diabetes remain a mystery, Dr. Michels and team note that around 60 percent of those who are at risk of the condition possess a molecule called DQ8 — which previous research has linked to the onset of type 1 diabetes.

 With this in mind, the researchers speculate that blocking the DQ8 molecule could be one way of preventing type 1 diabetes.
 In their latest study, they identified an existing drug that could do just that.

 The researchers came to their findings by using a “supercomputer” to analyze every small molecule drug that had been approved by the Food and Drug Administration (FDA).

 Specifically, they investigated whether any of these medications could target and inhibit the DQ8 molecule.
 They found one that hit the mark: a drug called methyldopa, which is most often prescribed to treat high blood pressure, or hypertension.

 The study revealed that — as well as inhibiting DQ8 — methyldopa did not interfere with the immune functioning of cells.
-The latter point is one of the downfalls of immunosuppressant medications, which have also been investigated for the prevention and treatment of type 1 diabetes.
+The latter point is one of the downfalls of immunosuppressant medications, which have

 The researchers confirmed their findings in mice, as well as in a clinical trial of 20 individuals with type 1 diabetes.